 - Be patient, proactive and consider or dedicate a collaborator who has time to provide help (different than supervising), exchange and follow up the partnership.

 This text is licensed under a Creative Commons Attribution 4.0 International (CC BY 4.0) license.
-Attribution in random order)
+Attribution in random order:

-Lucy Paterson @Lu_cyP: @SHD_Berlin co-organiser & @diyscipodcast co-host Marc Fournier @La Paillasse Co-founder Olivier de Fresnoye @Epidemium_cc Program coordinator Clémentine Schilte Project Manager @Pasteur_CRT (Center for Translational Research) Matei Gheorghiu: Scientific committee of Réseau Français des FabLabs @fablab_fr Alexandre Rousselet: Vulca European Mobility Program Coordinator @ProgramVulca HackYourPhD members: @HackYourPhD
+Lucy Paterson, @Lu_cyP: @SHD_Berlin co-organiser & @diyscipodcast co-host Marc Fournier: @La Paillasse Co-founder Olivier de Fresnoye: @Epidemium_cc Program coordinator Clémentine Schilte: Project Manager at @Pasteur_CRT (Center for Translational Research) Matei Gheorghiu: Scientific committee of Réseau Français des FabLabs @fablab_fr Alexandre Rousselet: Vulca European Mobility Program Coordinator @ProgramVulca HackYourPhD members: @HackYourPhD